-A Westport wine garden at 39th and Roanoke
+A Westport Wine Garden at 39th and Roanoke

-As part of our Uncovering History Project, the Midtown KC Post is taking a look at each block in Midtown, including a set of 1940 tax assessment photos which is available for many blocks.
-Today, the block bounded by Roanoke and Clark Streets from W. 39thStreet to W. 41th Street.
-Stay tuned for a later post that will tell the story of the block after the wine garden closed.
+As part of our Uncovering History Project, the Midtown KC Post is examining each block in Midtown.
+A set of 1940 tax assessment photos is available for many blocks.

 Esslinger’s house stood at the southeast corner of 39th and Roanoke.

 “Situated as it is on a high eminence, affording fine scenery, and having an abundance of beautiful shade trees covering a perfectly kept lawn, there is no more delightful spot about Kansas City.
-In the neat club house there is a splendid dance hall where private parties can come out and enjoy themselves in the cool of the evening.
-Mr. F. Esslinger, a pioneer of wine makers in the city, assisted by his son Edward, has taken great pains to make his cozy nook attractive to visitors.”
+In the neat clubhouse, there is a splendid dance hall where private parties can come out and enjoy themselves in the cool of the evening.
+Mr. F. Esslinger, a pioneer of winemakers in the city, assisted by his son Edward, has taken great pains to make his cozy nook attractive to visitors.”

 Esslinger’s wine garden was not the only one in the Midtown area, but the level of civility found at these drinking spots may have varied.
 Like several others who described the area, Firth took pains to point out that Esslinger’s did not cater to wild visitors.

 “On the entire length of the west side was a beautiful flower and shrub garden traversed with gravel walks.
 Near the northwest corner was a large house with a deep cellar, arched in with stone; part of this was walled off with separate double entrances, and there was kept a large stock of imported Swiss cheese (American imitations were then unknown).
-For use each cheese was quartered, filled with excellent Riesling wine made on the premises, covered for days with cloths soaked in the same wine, and then served with the excellent rye or twisted Vienna bread baked in Esslinger’s own large ovens.”
+For use, each cheese was quartered, filled with excellent Riesling wine made on the premises, covered for days with cloths soaked in the same wine, and then served with the excellent rye or twisted Vienna bread baked in Esslinger’s own large ovens.”

 “Good wine, such as we had then, had a mighty influence in promoting a fine social intercourse.
 Family and neighborly groups would sit together here and have a jolly time, such as you never see today.
 Never any rough conduct, nobody drunk, but everyone feeling sociable and happy.”